RESTEDClient/RESTED/README.md

 If you don't use Extension Auto-Installer, you need to do what the extension does for you manually every time you save.
 That is, `jpm xpi && firefox rested@restedclient-0.1.2.xpi`.

+Protip: If you are working on IndexedDB and fail to inspect the contents with the dev tools, that may be because you can't do that in a chrome URL.
+Try starting up a [static webserver](https://www.npmjs.com/package/static-server) in the data directory of the project and dev tools should work as normal.
+Note that you cannot run requests from the static web server, as one does not have the elevated permissions the chrome URLs get.

 **Please develop on the next branch.**
-This makes it easier forfor me to merge and prepare releases in the future.
+This makes it easier for me to merge and prepare releases in the future.
 Thanks for the interest!